osrf/gazebo_tutorials/extrude_svg/tutorial.md

 This tutorial describes the process of extruding SVG files, which are 2D images, to create 3D meshes for your robots in Gazebo.

-# Model Editor

 Before starting, make sure you're familiar with the [Model Editor](http://gazebosim.org/tutorials?tut=model_editor).

 # Prepare SVG files

-Using a program such as [Inkscape](https://inkscape.org/), draw paths for each of the meshes you'll be extruding.
+Using a program such as [Inkscape](https://inkscape.org/), draw paths for each of the meshes you'll be extruding and save them separately.
 As an example, here are two images which will be used to make a simple car: a [chassis](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/extrude_svg/files/chassis.svg) and a [wheel](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/extrude_svg/files/wheel.svg).

 [[file:files/chassis.svg|400px]]